-The first is through a series of fees, including but not limited to an acquisition fee, project management fee, capital events fee, disposition fee, and more.
-These fees are usually calculated as a percentage of specific costs (e.g., an acquisition fee totaling 1% of the property’s purchase price).
+The first is through a series of fees.
+This is including but not limited to an acquisition fee, project management fee, capital events fee, disposition fee, and more.
+Usually, people calculate these fees as a percentage of specific expenses.
+For example, an acquisition fee totaling 1% of the property’s purchase price.

 One of the ways where sponsors